wvulibraries/image-ads/README.md

 ### Setup Databases
   - cd into /vagrant/bin/
-  - run the command `rails db:reset`
+  - run the command `rake db:create && rake db:migrate`
-  - followed by  `rails db:migrate`

 ### Run the Server
   - use `rails server` to boot server with vagrant by adding to the `config/boot.rb` file